Chief Executive Officer

 Dulcie Bird is a founding director of The Dr Edward Koch Foundation and was appointed to the board in March 1997 and to her role as chief executive officer in July 1997.

-As chief executive officer, Dulcie has played a leading role in developing and delivering the Foundation's Life Workshops, which train people in suicide prevention, the Life Bereavement Support Service, a service for family members and others in the community bereaved by suicide or other sudden unexpected death and an intensive suicide prevention program which is now being applied in many of the communities of Far North Queensland.
+As chief executive officer, Dulcie played a leading role in developing and delivering the Foundation's Life Workshops, which train people in suicide prevention, the Life Bereavement Support Service, which was a service for family members and others in the community bereaved by suicide or other sudden unexpected death and an intensive suicide prevention program which is now being applied in many of the communities of Far North Queensland.

 By giving evidence to the senate inquiry on suicide in Australia, Dulcie contributed to the report “Hidden Toll: Suicide in Australia Commonwealth Government Senate Inquiry 2010” and she has also given evidence to the senate select committee for regional and remote indigenous communities.

 Dulcie has been responsible for securing funding from individuals as well as the corporate and community sectors and developing the Foundation’s volunteer strategy.

 Dulcie has always involved herself in community work and is recognised for her help with children with disabilities and her work in suicide prevention.
 She has a bachelor of social science with a major in sociology and French, from James Cook University.
 She has been honoured with an Australia Day Award for services both to art and the Dr Edward Koch Foundation in 2004 and was a finalist at the Queensland Regional Achievement & Community Awards 2010.
 In 2017, she became an honorary member of the James Cook University Chapter of the Golden Key society.